uviclibraries/html-css/act-4.md

 - Here is what my class looks like, in context, in my `about.html` page:

 ```
-<p class="bigger-text">Zuko is the son of the current Fire Lord of the Fire Nation,<br/>
+<p class="bigger-text">Zuko is the son of the current Fire Lord of the Fire Nation,
 making him a prince of the fire nation.
-However, at 13 Zuko was >scarred and subsequently<br/>
+However, at 13 Zuko was >scarred and subsequently
 banished by his father for disrespecting his authority.
-Zuko now roams the world searching for<br/>
+Zuko now roams the world searching for
-the Avatar as his father has >deemed it the only way for Zuko to redeem himself.</p><br/>
+the Avatar as his father has >deemed it the only way for Zuko to redeem himself.</p>
 <p>Zuko is joined on his journey for redemption by his paternal uncle, Iroh.
-Iroh is a <br/>
+Iroh is a
-retired  army general, who mentors Zuko by helping him improve his fire bending and keeping<br/>
+retired  army general, who mentors Zuko by helping him improve his fire bending and keeping
 him on the right path.
 His love of tea often gets on Zuko's nerves.</p>

 ```